Onto Innovation (NYSE:ONTO) Issues Q3 2021 Earnings Guidance

-Onto Innovation (NYSE:ONTO) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
+Onto Innovation (NYSE:ONTO) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.850-$0.990 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.800.
 The company issued revenue guidance of $190 million-$200 million, compared to the consensus revenue estimate of $181.72 million.

-Onto Innovation (NYSE:ONTO) last posted its quarterly earnings data on Thursday, August 5th.
-The semiconductor company reported $0.92 EPS for the quarter, topping the consensus estimate of $0.80 by $0.12.
-Onto Innovation had a net margin of 10.16% and a return on equity of 8.96%.
-As a group, analysts expect that Onto Innovation will post 3.19 earnings per share for the current year.
+A number of equities analysts have recently weighed in on the stock.
+Needham & Company LLC upped their price target on shares of Onto Innovation from $76.00 to $81.00 and gave the stock a buy rating in a research note on Friday, August 6th.
+B. Riley increased their price objective on shares of Onto Innovation from $98.00 to $105.00 and gave the company a buy rating in a research note on Friday, August 6th.
+Finally, Zacks Investment Research raised shares of Onto Innovation from a hold rating to a buy rating and set a $81.00 price objective on the stock in a research note on Monday, August 9th.
+Four research analysts have rated the stock with a buy rating, The company presently has a consensus rating of Buy and an average price target of $86.75.

-In related news, Director Bruce C. Rhine sold 30,000 shares of the company’s stock in a transaction dated Monday, May 24th.
-The shares were sold at an average price of $65.52, for a total value of $1,965,600.00.
-Following the completion of the sale, the director now directly owns 188,538 shares of the company’s stock, valued at $12,353,009.76.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Michael P. Plisinski sold 1,700 shares of the company’s stock in a transaction dated Wednesday, June 16th.
-The stock was sold at an average price of $75.24, for a total transaction of $127,908.00.
-Following the completion of the sale, the chief executive officer now directly owns 248,935 shares of the company’s stock, valued at $18,729,869.40.
+In other Onto Innovation news, CEO Michael P. Plisinski sold 1,700 shares of the firm’s stock in a transaction dated Wednesday, June 16th.
+The shares were sold at an average price of $75.24, for a total transaction of $127,908.00.
+Following the sale, the chief executive officer now directly owns 248,935 shares of the company’s stock, valued at approximately $18,729,869.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Bruce C. Rhine sold 30,000 shares of the firm’s stock in a transaction dated Monday, May 24th.
+The stock was sold at an average price of $65.52, for a total transaction of $1,965,600.00.
+Following the sale, the director now directly owns 188,538 shares in the company, valued at $12,353,009.76.
 The disclosure for this sale can be found here.
-Insiders have sold 131,720 shares of company stock valued at $9,610,959 over the last three months.
-Insiders own 1.60% of the company’s stock.
+Insiders have sold a total of 131,720 shares of company stock worth $9,610,959 over the last ninety days.
+1.60% of the stock is owned by corporate insiders.

 Onto Innovation Company Profile